 “You’ve got to be careful.
 The more you battle about small things like that, what you’re really telling your kids is that ‘you’re not good the way you are.’
 I explained, ‘You might not get the reaction to your outfit that you think you will; if it’s OK with you, it’s OK with me.'”

 Getting an education

 Often the biggest obstacle that gifted children face is finding where they fit in at school.
 Many gifted children aren’t challenged academically at school, and instead float through classes and deal with their boredom in any way they can.
 Some sit and read, others daydream, some get angry, still others tune out of class entirely.

-“In a regular classroom, gifted children are often pushed aside because they get it,” explains Andrea Osbourne, a teacher of gifted education at Dodson Elementary in the Plymouth-Canton Community Schools (PCCS) district.
+“In a regular classroom, gifted children are often pushed aside because they get it,” explains Andrea Osbourne, a teacher at Gallimore Elementary in the Plymouth-Canton Community Schools (PCCS) district.
 “Once they complete their work, they’re reading.”
 It can be a big wake-up call for them when they do encounter academic challenges, notes Osbourne, who helps usher in kids to the talented and gifted program at PCCS.

 “There’s a few ways that public schools go about gifted education,” says Osbourne.
 “We have a pull-out program at PCCS where gifted students identified in second grade go to one of two schools in third grade with dedicated Talented and Gifted (TAG) classes.”

 Other common public and private school options include having a gifted-education teacher visit a classroom and teach a few students.
 Or some school districts have gifted children attend classes for part of the day or maybe one or two class periods.